TrellixVulnTeam/swahilipython_SCMU/Doc/faq/general.rst

 an exact count.

-Python is available for free download, so there are no sales figures, and it's available from many different sites and packaged with many Linux distributions, so download statistics don't tell the whole story either.
+Python is available for free download, so there are no sales figures, and it's available kutoka many different sites and packaged with many Linux distributions, so download statistics don't tell the whole story either.

 The comp.lang.python newsgroup is very active, but not all Python users post to